digidigital/Extensions-and-Scripts-for-pyFPDF-fpdf2/README.md

 # Transparency for pyFPDF (fpdf2)
-This script gives transparency support.
+This script adds transparency support to pyFPDF.
 You can set the alpha channel from 0 (fully transparent) to 1 (fully opaque).
 It applies to all elements (text, drawings, images).

 Tested with fpdf2 2.4.5, Pillow 8.3.1 & Python 3.8.10